Japan warns of coronavirus spread but no state of emergency now

 The governor of Kanagawa, near Tokyo, later asked residents to stay at home this weekend.

-Abe has already told schools to close - although many are now preparing to reopen - and asked organisers to refrain from large-scale events, but his instructions had no formal legal basis.
+Abe has already told schools to close - though many are preparing to reopen - and organisers to refrain from large-scale events, but his instructions had no formal legal basis.

 Even if a state of emergency is eventually declared, experts noted there are no penalties for ignoring most of the local authorities’ instructions.